Routh's theorem: Citations

 p.
 82, possibly because that edition was easier to find.
 However, Routh stated the theorem already in the first edition of 1891, Volume 1, Chap.
 IV, p.
 89. Although there is a change in pagination between the editions, the wording of the relevant footnote remained the same.
 Routh concludes his extended footnote with a caveat:

 "The author has not met with these expressions for the areas of two triangles that often occur.
 He has therefore placed them here in order that the argument in the text may be more easily understood."

 Presumably, Routh felt those circumstances had not changed in the five years between editions.
 On the other hand, the title of Routh's book had been used earlier by Isaac Todhunter; both had been coached by William Hopkins.

-Although Routh published the theorem in his book, the first known published statement and proof was as rider (vii) on page 33 of Solutions of the Cambridge Senate-house Problems and Riders for the Year 1878, i.e., the Cambridge Mathematical Tripos of that year.
+Although Routh published the theorem in his book, the first known published statement and proof occurred as rider (vii) on page 33 of Solutions of the Cambridge Senate-house Problems and Riders for the Year 1878, i.e., the Cambridge Mathematical Tripos of that year.
 The author of the problems in that section with roman numerals was James Whitbread Lee Glaisher, who also edited the entire volume.
 Routh was a well known Tripos coach when his book was published and was surely familiar with the content of the 1878 Tripos examination, though as his statement quoted above suggests, he had perhaps forgotten the source of the theorem in the intervening thirteen years.